michalszynkiewicz/workshop-scenario/README.md

 curl localhost:8080/trigger -d '{"year": 2019, "month": 12}'
 ```

-If the calculations finished successfully, the mail service page
+If the calculations finish successfully, the mail service page
-should show the emails with tuition amounts sent to parents.
+will show the emails sent to parents.

 ## 4. Deploy the services to minikube
 [Instructions for installing minikube, building Docker images and using kubectl](https://github.com/michalszynkiewicz/simple-kubernetes-cheat-sheet)